Global Load Balancing using NSX ALB in VMC

 GSLB Deployment Topology in VMC on AWS

-The below diagram taken from David Zhang’s blog shows a high-level topology of GSLB implementation across 2 SDDC (connected via vTGW) in VMC on AWS.
+The diagram below, taken from David Zhang’s blog, shows a high-level topology of GSLB implementation across 2 SDDC (connected via vTGW) in VMC on AWS.

 Pre-requisites for GSLB Implementation

-• At least 2 SDDC’s are deployed and configured in VMC.
+• At least 2 SDDCs are deployed and configured in VMC.

 • DNS subdomain for applications is hosted either on-prem or Cloud DNS.
-The subdomain should be resolvable over the internet.
+The subdomain should be resolvable over the Internet.

 GSLB Implementation Steps